pubmania/a_diabetics_journal/docs/Recipes/Dessert Options/recipe_001_peanut_mugcake.md

 A very quick one minute recipe from Joe Duff - [YouTube Link](https://youtu.be/K5LCmT-WfTs){target=_blank}.

-!!!
-Info
+!!! site-info "Info"
-    The measurement used in this recipe, results in a cake that I can't eat fully and for our diets I think it can easily serve two hence the portion size of 2.
+    The measurement used in this recipe, results in a cake that I can't eat fully and for someone with diet similar to mine, I think it can easily serve two hence the portion size of 2.

 {{"""
 >> Serving Size: 2 portions